 Within central Houston, IH 45 briefly runs side by side with IH 10 and U.S. 90.
 This will further change with the North Houston Highway Improvements Project, which relocates IH 45 into dual freeway configuration with IH 69 / U.S. 59 along the Eastex Freeway along the east side of Downtown.
 IH 45 will also extend further adjacent to IH 10 north of Downtown before joining the North Freeway to Westfield, Spring, The Woodlands and other northern Houston suburbs.

-Beyond Conroe, Interstate 45 transitions to a rural freeway through Sam Houston National Forest.
-Exiting the forest, the freeway turns more west from Huntsville to Madisonville while remaining rural to Coriscana.
-Increasingly busy, IH 45 proceeds from there to Ennis, Ferris, Wilmer and Downtown Dallas.
+Beyond Conroe, IH 45 transitions to a rural freeway through Sam Houston National Forest.
+Exiting the forest, the freeway shifts westward from Huntsville to Madisonville while remaining rural to Coriscana.
+U.S. 287 combines with the freeway between Corsicana to Ennis, where it branches northwest to Waxahachie, Mansfield and Fort Worth.
+With increasing industrial development, IH 45 proceeds from U.S. 287 to Ennis, Ferris, Wilmer and south Dallas.